Economics

 L11 Econ 484 Computational Macroeconomics

 This course provides a more in depth look into quantitative methods used in contemporary macroeconomic analysis.
 We will cover numerical methods used in dynamic optimization.
 In practice, we will apply these methods to solve two major models used in macroeconomic analysis, using both Excel and Matlab.
 The Neoclassical Growth Model and its variants are used to study aggregate trends and aggregate effects of government policy.
 The lifecycle model is used to examine questions involving decision-making over the lifecycle.
 We will learn how to use empirical observations for the purpose of calibrating model parameters and how to conduct policy evaluation in the context of calibrated models.
 Our policy evaluation will focus on fiscal policy (taxes) and social security issues.
-Prerequisites: 4011 and 4021.
+Prerequisites: Econ 4011 and Econ 4021.

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC EN: S